 Credit Acceptance (CACC) Non-Current Deferred Tax Liability (2016 - 2025)

-Credit Acceptance (CACC) has disclosed Non-Current Deferred Tax Liability for 15 consecutive years, with $1.3 billion as the latest value for Q4 2025.
+Credit Acceptance's Non-Current Deferred Tax Liability history spans 15 years, with the latest figure at $1.3 billion for Q4 2025.

 - Non-Current Deferred Tax Liability hit $1.3 billion in Q4 2025 for Credit Acceptance, up from $298.2 million in the prior quarter.